 The Out-of-sample Extensions of t-SNE: From Gradient Descent to Fixed-point Iteration Algorithms

 Abstract: This paper addresses the out-of-sample extension of the t-distributed stochastic neighbor embedding (t-SNE), namely extending the embedding to other data that were not considered in the training of the t-SNE.
-We demonstrate the ease of deriving the out-of-sample extension of t-SNE, thanks to the proper nature of t-SNE.
+We demonstrate the ease of deriving the out-of-sample extension of t-SNE, thanks to the proper nature of t-SNE, namely without any auxiliary model.
 Several resolution strategies are devised, from gradient descent to fixed-point iteration algorithms.
-Moreover, we establish several theoretical findings that allow to understand the underlying optimization mechanism of the fixed-point iteration, such as demonstrating that its repulsion-free variant corresponds to Newton's method, and providing several appealing properties, including connections with the mean shift algorithm and the resolution of the pre-image problem in Machine Learning.
+Moreover, we establish several theoretical findings that allow to understand the underlying optimization mechanism of the fixed-point iteration, by providing several appealing properties, including connections with the mean shift algorithm and the resolution of the pre-image problem in Machine Learning.
 Experimental results on three well-known real data sets show the relevance and efficiency of the proposed out-of-sample methods, with the repulsion-free fixed-point iteration outperforming the other methods.

 Submission Type: Long submission (more than 12 pages of main content)